DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

 # keras-frcnn
-Keras implementation of Faster R-CNN on Tongue Detection: Towards Real-Time Object Detection with Region Proposal Networks. cloned from https://github.com/kbardool/keras-frcnn which using VGG-16 or ResNet-50 as backbone.
+Keras implementation of Faster R-CNN on Tongue Detection: Towards Real-Time Object Detection with Region Proposal Networks. cloned from https://github.com/kbardool/keras-frcnn which using VGG-16 or ResNet-50 as backbone(ResNet-50 is recommended).

 USAGE:
 - I change the codes based on tensorflow as backend, so it must throw some errors when using theano.